trekhleb/javascript-algorithms/README.md

 ```

-Then just simply run the following command to test if your playground code works as expected:
+Finally, just simply run the following command to test if your playground code works as expected:

 ```
 npm test -- 'playground'